HIPAA Enabled Accounts:

 If Subscriber wishes to implement authentication for End-Users, Subscriber shall take all responsibility for implementing this in a secure manner according to best practices and industry standards.

-- When using this approach, Subscriber will (i) use a unique JWT signing key for each authentication channel and give the token a descriptive name designating function; (ii) not share JWT signing keys with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if JWT signing key is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber will rotate the associated JWT signing key immediately; and (iv) at a minimum, rotate the JWT signing key frequently in accordance with Subscriber’s organization policies.
+- When using this approach, Subscriber should (i) use a unique JWT signing key for each authentication channel and give the token a descriptive name designating function; (ii) not share JWT signing keys with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if JWT signing key is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber should rotate the associated JWT signing key immediately; and (iv) at a minimum, rotate the JWT signing key frequently in accordance with Subscriber’s organization policies.

-- Subscriber acknowledges that interactions between End-Users and Answerbot which are not handed to a human Agent and transferred into a ticket are still stored in the system and it is the responsibility of Subscriber to delete those in accordance with their obligations (e.g. by implementing a webhook that alerts Subscriber when those conversations are stored and (automatically) triggers deletion via the Sunshine Conversations API).
+- Subscriber acknowledges that interactions between End-Users and AI Agents which are not handed to a human Agent and transferred into a ticket are still stored in the system and it is the responsibility of Subscriber to delete those in accordance with their obligations (e.g. by implementing a webhook that alerts Subscriber when those conversations are stored and (automatically) triggers deletion via the Sunshine Conversations API).

 - Subscriber acknowledges that End-User attachments on messaging channels are currently not scanned for malware in Zendesk.
 Subscriber shall take full responsibility of having procedures and policies in place to mitigate the risk for Subscriber’s assets.

 IV.
-The following minimum Security Configurations for usage of Zendesk Sunshine Conversations (in use with the Zendesk Suite) must be put in place and are acknowledged on the Zendesk BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for usage of Zendesk Sunshine Conversations (in use with the Zendesk Suite) should be put in place and are acknowledged on the Zendesk BAA for any HIPAA Enabled Account(s):

-- Subscriber shall not enable third party channel integrations unless it assumes full responsibility for ensuring either (i) no ePHI is present in third party channel messages or (ii) concludes its own BAA with integrated messaging platforms.
+- Subscriber should not enable third party channel integrations unless it assumes full responsibility for ensuring either (i) no ePHI is present in third party channel messages or (ii) concludes its own BAA with integrated messaging platforms.

 -